hypirion/clj-xchart/docs/render-options.md

 Now we can finally go over to specific chart examples.

 The generic examples above should cover almost everything specific with XY charts.
-There is an additional option, which is `:render-style`, which changes how the xy-lines are rendered.
+There is an additional option – `:render-style` – which changes how the xy-lines are rendered.
 The style can be only one of the following ones:

 ```clj
 #{:line :area :scatter}